jsm209/TownGame/TownGame/README.md

 an outcome, or always having a predetermined outcome.
 These events need to scale based on the day.
 The events also need to vary between being good, bad, both, or neutral/having no effect.

+# APPENDIX

+This is a section dedicated to keeping notes about how certain ideas or numbers were derived for future reference.

+## Population Growth

+To model a more realistic population growth where each couple has 2-3 children on average over their lifetime, I need to adjust the annual probability of childbirth.

+Let's assume the following: Couples have children within a certain age range, typically from age 20 to 40, giving a 20-year span for childbirth.
+I want to aim for an average of 2.5 children per couple.

+Here’s how I calculated the annual probability pp:

+    Determine the total number of years in which a couple can have children:
+    Total years=20
+    Total years=20

+    Set the average number of children per couple:
+    Average children=2.5
+    Average children=2.5

+    Calculate the annual probability of childbirth for a couple:

+    To find the probability pp that results in an average of 2.5 children over 20 years, we can use the formula for the expected number of births in a binomial distribution:
+    Expected number of births=Number of years×p=2.5
+    Expected number of births=Number of years×p=2.5

+    Solving for pp:
+    p=2.520=0.125
+    p=202.5​=0.125

+Thus, each couple should have a 12.5% chance of having a child each year to achieve an average of 2.5 children per couple over a 20-year period.
+This is a more realistic probability for modeling a stable population growth rate.
+However because this game does not yet model populations based on simulating individual people, rather just broad assumptions of the population as a whole, I need to find a better probability that assumes the following to avoid a runaway population:

+- Each person can have children indefinitely outside of any age requirements
+- Each person doesn't explicitly die of old age (but rather other causes during the game), earlier I actually assumed arbitrarily that everyone by default will have a 1% of dying in a given year.

+ We can use a Poisson distribution to model the number of children each person has over their lifetime, where the average number of events (having children) is a product of the rate (probability) and time.

+ For a Poisson distribution with average λλ, where λλ is the average number of children desired, the probability pp per year can be approximated if we want an average of 2.5 children:

+    Given that the Poisson distribution has a mean λλ, set: λ=2.5
+    λ=2.5

+    If tt is the number of years (which is indefinite), we treat pp as a very small annual rate such that λ=p×tλ=p×t.

+    Given an indefinite period, we need a small pp that, over a practical average human reproductive span (say 20 years, even though the period is indefinite, we use a realistic span for the sake of this calculation):

+    Set the average reproductive span:
+    Reproductive span=20 years
+    Reproductive span=20 years

+    To keep the calculation realistic over the span, we can use: p×20=2.5
+    p×20=2.5

+    Solving for pp:
+    p=2.520=0.125
+    p=202.5​=0.125

+However, if we assume an indefinite lifespan and the possibility of continual childbearing each year, we reduce pp further:

+    To make the probability very small considering indefinite childbearing:
+    Adjusting for Indefinite Lifespan:

+    Considering an extended span:
+    If we double the span to 40 years for the sake of having a conservative estimate: p=2.540=0.0625
+    p=402.5​=0.0625

+    Therefore, a reasonable annual probability pp for an individual who can have children indefinitely would be approximately: p≈0.06 or 6%

+Using a 6% annual probability of having a child for each person would be a reasonable estimate to model a population where individuals could potentially have children indefinitely and still achieve an average of 2-3 children over their lifetime.
+This helps mitigate the issue of overly rapid population growth.
+And then to simplify the calculation we can assume that people are half as likely to have children if they had to work in a given year, so 3%.